 However, yuzu hadn’t really penetrated the west until the turn of the century, when tastes for international cuisine began to blossom in earnest.
-Spanish and French chefs were among the first to embrace yuzu and now even North Americans are coming around to yuzu’s unique flavor and importance in authentic East Asian cooking.
+Spanish and French chefs were among the first to embrace the fruit and now even North Americans are coming around to its unique flavor and importance in authentic East Asian cooking.

 What to do when you have no yuzu?

 Despite their many similarities, lemon alone is absolutely not a proper substitute for yuzu.
-Their flavors are too distinct and won’t produce comparable results.
+Their flavors are too distinct and therefore will not produce comparable results.
 The general consensus in Japan is that yuzu is simply too peculiar and can’t be substituted perfectly.

 Although its disappointing that there isn’t a clear-cut yuzu substitute, the good news is that as its popularity grows, yuzu juices and yuzu powders are becoming more readily available worldwide.

 And then there’s yuzu-shu which you should do too!

 Of course, with its long history in Japan and notable flavor, yuzu also serves as a base for boozy beverages, known as “yuzu-shu.”

 Yuzu-shu is a major liqueur in Japan made by blending yuzu with sake, and it’s available in nearly any supermarket or liquor store.

 And, at sake tasting events you’ll probably find that a few breweries have yuzu-shu on the menu.
 Many guests find that its crisper and more refreshing taste is a nice change of pace from standard sake.